hackforla/peopledepot/docs/contributing.md

 1. logs.sh - view container logs
 1. migrate.sh - run database migrations inside container
 1. precommit-check.sh - sanity checks before committing (calls other scripts, but doesn't stop progress on error like it should)
+1. createsuperuser.sh - creates a default superuser (assumes apt env. requires `expect` util to be installed)

 ### Working with issues